mieweb/docs/content/functions/portal-management/messages-from-nmc-user.md

 ## Alert Toolbar

 The other way to be alerted if a ‘reply' document didn't go successfully to a NMC user is to have your alert toolbar turned on.
-Instead of doing into the individual reply document properties to check a document if it was successfully sent or not, you can simply be alerted of any errors and acknowledge them at that time.
+Instead of going into the individual reply document properties to check a document if it was successfully sent or not, you can simply be alerted of any errors and acknowledge them at that time.
 It is recommended to have this turned on for your view since you work with the NoMoreClipboard interface.

 ![](../messages-from-nmc-user.assets/1f98f105aad86ae06b6c614780c5dbc3.png)

-For more details on this feature, please see other help documentation in EChart section named *Alerts/Errors/Failures-Interactive Tab.pdf*
+For more details on this feature, please see other help documentation in the E-Chart section named [Alerts, Errors, Failures - Interactive Tab](https://docs.enterprisehealth.com/functions/e-chart/alerts-errors-failures-interactive-tab/)*.*

 ## Health Forms from Portal